 A warm ring of figures — the red child and others in their own colours — gathered around one shared golden light.

-He gave you a whole family,
+He gave you a whole family:

-around the one Light.
+one Light.

 "They continued stedfastly… in fellowship, and in breaking of bread." — Acts 2:42